 When Dougie Lampkin was only 33 but he had already accumulated 12 World Championship titles including 7 consecutive World Outdoor Championships and 5 Indoor.

 Motor bikes run in the Lampkin family.
 Dougie’s father Martin was the first trials world champion in 1975.
 Dougie’s uncle Arthur was even more famous, riding for the army in 1958 and becoming nationally famous during the sixties.
 Scrambling was often on the TV and many lads dreamt of riding a bike as Arthur so frequently did.

 Alan Lampkin was the other less successful brother but he did win the Scottish six day trial in 1966.

-Win a weekend in Leeds, if you dare and still want to win after all this, ‘Leeds love it live it’ closing date 30 June 2010
+Take a weekend in Leeds, if you dare and still want to after all this, ‘Leeds love it live it’

 Pickering is the perfect start to your steam train adventure, leaving the charming village the trains to Whitby go through stations evocative of an earlier era.

 - Levisham is an 1912 style station, accessible by one solitary hill road and suitable mainly for sheep and walkers (if they are different).

 - Newton Dale requires you to make a special request for the Guard to stop the train at this tiny, picturesque halt.